 Pressing the Start button will begin the auto tune process.
 Note - The process may take a few seconds to start.
 The "Idle" line will change to display the calibration process for the auto tune.
 Note: The Start button will become the Abort button while the calibration is running.
 Pressing the Abort button will abort the process.
-If the Abort button is pressed while a calibration is running, a message box will be displayed confirming the action.
+If the Abort button is pressed while a calibration is running, a

 Pressing the Yes button will stop the auto tune calibration and exit the screen.
 The No button will cancel the abort.